 Sing Easier by Knowing some Vocal Anatomy

-While we are all individual personalities, the human body is anatomically the same for everyone.
+While we are all uniquely individual personalities, the human body is anatomically the same for everyone.
 There are definite components that work in certain ways for vocal sound production.
 Advancement in science has given us an enhanced understanding of this anatomy – an understanding that was missing hundreds of years ago when Classical vocal technique was developed.

 Incorporating this modern understanding into my vocal technique has made a huge difference in not only what I have been able to achieve as a singer, but also how much I’ve been able to help other singers enhance their voices.
 If you have an understanding of anatomically accurate vocal sound production and practice and sing with that comprehension as your guide, your voice will continue to improve.
 If you run into problems, then there are some non-anatomically accurate ideas and habits mixed into your concept of singing.

-So whether it is Classical or Contemporary approach, the particular technique you are using is correct if it aligns with how your body naturally makes vocal sound.
+So whether it is a Classical or Contemporary approach, the particular technique you are using is correct if it aligns with how your body naturally makes the vocal sound.
 When a specific technique is naturally correct, it does not cause tension or difficulties with other parts of your vocal anatomy.

 As an example, for some big tones, the back of the mouth will naturally open providing the appropriate resonance.
 However, if you artificially hold the back of the mouth open as a “technique” it may tense muscles and actually inhibit the resonance.
 Do you get the idea?
-I’ve used this approach with Classical singers as well and the difference was … surprising.
+I’ve used my approach with Classical singers as well and the difference was … surprising.

 The understanding of vocal anatomy and the exercises to develop natural regulated air-flow are found in The Contemporary Vocalist Vol 1.